trex-paxos/trex-paxos-jvm/README.md

 - [x] Implement the Paxos Parliament Protocol for log replication.
 - [x] Write a test harness that injects rolling network partitions.
-- [ ] Write property based tests to exhaustively verify correctness.
+- [x] Write property based tests to exhaustively verify correctness.
 - [ ] Implement a trivial replicated k-v store.
 - [ ] Implement cluster membership changes as UPaxos.
-- [ ] Add optionality so that randomised timeouts can be replaced by some other leader failover detection and voting mechanism (e.g. JGroups).
+- [ ] Add optionality so that randomized timeouts can be replaced by some other leader failure detection (e.g. JGroups).

 ## Attribution